 - interns - part-time employees (employees whose regularly scheduled service is less than 1000 hours of service per computation period).
 However, if as a part-time employee, you complete one (1) Year of Service in any year of employment, you will no longer be part of this excluded class. - temporary employees.
 However, if as a temporary employee, you complete one (1) Year of Service in any year of employment, you will no longer be part of this excluded class. - seasonal employees.
-However, if as a seasonal employee, you complete one (1) Year of Service in any year of employment, you will no longer be part of this excluded class. - i) Employees not paid from Employer's U.S. payroll and ii) Directors and Independent Contractors - Former employees of RSIM who participated in the RSIM Plan, will be eligible to defer their annual incentive bonus and retention amounts into this Plan, provided that such payments are received within 2 1/2 months of severance of employment.
+However, if as a seasonal employee, you complete one (1) Year of Service in any year of employment, you will no longer be part of this excluded class. - i) Employees not paid through the Employer's U.S. payroll, ii) Directors and Independent Contractors. - iii) Any employee of Amundi US, Inc. (or its affiliates or subsidiaries) ("Amundi") that becomes an employee of Victory Capital Holdings, Inc. (the "Company"), solely as a result of the consummation of the transaction (the "Transaction") contemplated by the Contribution Agreement, dated July 8, 2024, between the Company, Amundi Asset Management S.A.S, and Amundi S.A., by which the Company will acquire Amundi, but who does not perform services for the Company due to their resignation, retirement, voluntary departure or other termination of employment that occurs or is deemed to occur upon or immediately following the closing of the Transaction.
+For avoidance of doubt, this includes (i) the CEO of Amundi, (ii) employees of Amundi who received notification from the Company prior to the closing of the Transaction that their employment would not continue following the closing, and (iii) employees of Amundi who notified the Company and/or Amundi that they would be voluntarily terminating or declining an offer of employment from the Company in connection with the Transaction.
+A complete list of employees excluded under the foregoing is maintained by the Company dated as of the Transaction closing date. - Former employees of RSIM who participated in the RSIM Plan, will be eligible to defer their annual incentive bonus and retention amounts into this Plan, provided that such payments are received within 2 1/2 months of severance of employment...